ShimilSAbraham/Coding-Tutorial/Visual Studio Code/Readme.md

 ```
 #### 8. Cut, Copy and Paste
 * In order to cut or copy a line of code, you don't have to select the line anymore
+* Just keep the vertical line anywhere in the line and perform the following
 ```
 Ctrl+X - Cut
 Ctrl+C - Copy